Senegal women's national under-16 basketball team

 The Senegal women's national under-16 basketball team is a national basketball team of Senegal, administered by the Fédération Sénégalaise de Basket-Ball.

-It represents the country in international under-16 (under age 16) women's basketball competitions.
+It represents the country in international under-16 women's basketball competitions.

+FIBA U16 Women's AfroBasket participations

+Senegal participated at the 2009 FIBA Africa Under-16 Championship for Women where they finished in 5th place.